NicolasChoukroun/PostgreSQL-easy-class/README.md

 # PostgreSQL-easy-class

 PostgreSQ Easy to use PHP Class, from PHPSnipe framework.
+Compatible with the Mysqli Easy Class from the same author.

 Include it and use it like this